Giuliani Says Trump 'Did Know' About Stormy Daniels Payment

 Giuliani's admission, made during an interview on Fox News with Sean Hannity Wednesday night, directly contradicts statements made by Trump, who has denied any knowledge of the payment.
 The $130,000 payment was made to Daniels by Michael Cohen, an attorney and business partner of Trump's.
 Cohen has also asserted that Trump had no knowledge of the payment, which was made through a shell corporation.

-Cohen has also said he used a home equity loan to pay for the payment to Daniels and was not reimbursed.
+Cohen said he used a home equity loan in order to pay off Daniels, whose given name is Stephanie Clifford.
+He said was not reimbursed for making that payment.
+Daniels says that Cohen was acting on behalf of Trump to keep her quiet to avoid a scandal and that he had her sign an agreement not to talk about her relationship with Trump.

+Daniels is suing to escape that agreement; Cohen says he will invoke his Fifth Amendment right not to incriminate himself and will not testify as part of that lawsuit because he is the subject of an ongoing federal criminal investigation.
+Cohen was recently the target of multiple search warrants by federal investigators in New York.

 The payment has drawn complaints to the Federal Election Commission that it was an undisclosed contribution to Trump's campaign.
-Cohen was recently the target of multiple search warrants by federal investigators in New York and is the subject of an ongoing criminal investigation.

 Trump "didn't know the specifics of it but he did know the general arrangement," said Giuliani.
 "That was money that was paid by his lawyer, the way I would do, out of his law firm funds, or whatever funds, doesn't matter.
 The president reimbursed that over a period of several months."